Skip to main content

 1. Navigate to Payroll > Payroll Settings > Earnings Rates

-2. Find and click on the relevant earnings rate
+2. Find and click on the relevant allowance earnings rate

 3. Select the relevant STP category from the dropdown list